Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 If we live our lives over, it will have nothing from our present lives in it.
 People think they will have the knowledge, judgment, and wisdom they have now.
 That is a mistake.
-To live your life over again is to accept it as a blank canvas you will have.
+To live your life over again is to accept it as a blank canvas with new pictures to paint.

 Therefore, it is best to leave things as they are.
 For instance, if you live your life over, you might not have the family you have now.
 How dreadful that would be if you didn't know your present relatives.
-Not only will your family dynamics change, but other areas of your life would have to adjust to those new changes as well.
+Not only will your family dynamics change, but other areas of your life also would have to adjust to those new changes.